CCS-Lab/project_model_based_fmri/docs/source/roi_info.rst

 Available named-ROI masking
 ============================

 The ROI masking is available by naming ROIs.
-The atlas and ROIs mapping is referred from NiLearn fetching atlas function, `nilearn.datasets.fetch_atals_*`.
+The atlas and ROIs mapping is referred from NiLearn fetching atlas function, `nilearn.datasets.fetch_atlas_*` (`link <https://nilearn.github.io/modules/reference.html#module-nilearn.datasets>`_).
 The below is available list of altas and ROIs.
 The `atlas` parameter should contain one of the key in the below dictionary, e.g. "aal", and `rois` parameter should contain one of the list of the atlas, e.g. ["Precentral_L", "Precentral_R", "Frontal_Sup_L"].

 Atlas and ROIs